 Manufacture of cars and road infrastructure

-The GWR passenger carbon calculator uses independent government data to describe the Scope 1 and 2 emissions associated with national traction energy use (i.e. powering the trains).
-It therefore covers the majority of the emissions associated with average national rail travel in the Great Britain.
-The calculator compares these emissions with comparable (scope 1/2) emissions from travelling the same distance in an average car.
+Our calculator uses independent data to describe Scope 1 and 2 emissions associated with national traction energy use (i.e. powering the trains).
+It covers most of the emissions associated with average national rail travel in Great Britain.
+It compares these emissions with comparable Scope 1 and 2 emissions from an average car.

 Our carbon calculator gives you an indication of carbon footprint of rail travel compared to that of the car.
 To keep results concise, we only compare against one alternative option.
 We chose the car because it is the most common alternative to the train.
 You can compare against other forms of transport here.

 Why does GWR include carbon footprint details on its website?